 The College's foreign language requirement may be satisfied by the completion of two courses in German with an average grade of at least 2.0.

-The Department of German offers a two-track system for the completion of a major in German or in German Studies.
+The Department of German and German Studies offers a two-track system for the completion of a major in German Language and Literature or in German Studies.
 Both major tracks consist of 10 units.
-After the completion of the German 101 (or its equivalent) the German language and literature concentration normally follows the sequence 102; 201 and/or 202; 209 or 212, or 223; plus additional courses to complete the 10 units, two of them at the 300 level; and finally one semester of Senior Conference or either an additional 300 level seminar in German or German 403 (Supervised Work) for double majors.
-A German Studies major normally includes 223 or 245; one 200- and one 300-level course in German literature; three courses (at least one at the 300 level) in subjects central to aspects of German culture, history, or politics; and one semester of GERM 321 (Advanced Topics in German Cultural Studies).
+After the completion of German 002 (or its equivalent), the German major normally requires two intermediate German courses (101 and 102); two core courses (201 or 202 and 320 or 321); two elective German courses at the 200- and 300 level respectively; and finally one semester of Senior Conference or either an additional 300 level seminar in German or German 403 (Supervised Work) for double majors.
+Three courses could be non-German credit (at least one at the 300 level) in the broader area of German Studies with the approval of the department.
+If students are placed at the 200 level, they do not take 101 and 102.
+They take additional German courses at and above 200 level to fulfill the 10-credit requirement.
 Within each concentration, courses need to be selected so as to achieve a reasonable breadth, but also a degree of disciplinary coherence.
+A German Studies major normally takes courses in subjects central to German culture, history, and politics.
 Within departmental offerings, GERM 201 and 202 (Advanced Training) strongly emphasize the development of conversational, writing, and interpretive skills.
 German majors are encouraged, when possible, to take work in at least one foreign language other than German.